Newbury & District Dog Training Society

 1. The Society shall be called “THE NEWBURY AND DISTRICT DOG TRAINING SOCIETY” (NDDTS)

-2. To promote and encourage the training of any dog having been assessed by NDDTS to be suitable to support Obedience based training.
+2. To promote and encourage the training of any dog having been assessed by NDDTS to be suitable to support Obedience based training and encourage Obedience Competition.

 3. The Society shall consist of members of Adult, Junior (under 17) or Honorary or Co-Opted status.
 This membership shall include Officers of the Society and a Committee responsible for managing the affairs of the society.

 4. The Society shall be registered with the Kennel Club of Great Britain, shall comply with Kennel Club Regulations and shall not join any Federation of Canine Societies or Clubs.